 “Thomas is the primary leader in the market where engineers go to find a solution.
 We're getting found and specified by design engineers, electrical engineers, and mechanical engineers.”

 Tailor Label Products invested in top positioning on Thomas in key categories such as “pressure sensitive labels” and “UL/CSA labels,” and ran targeted display advertising on Thomas.
 Within one year, the company saw a $300,000 uptick in revenue, turning 5 out of every 6 Thomas lead into a sale.

 “With Thomas, we close 86% of the business.
 Our traditional method of word-of-mouth is at 43%.
 The total number of customers we receive on a yearly basis is far greater than we’ve ever realized because those referrals also came from companies who found us on Thomas and referred us to someone in their network.”

 This wealth of first-party data, information, and industrial/B2B experience gives us a unique understanding of how buyers use online resources to make decisions – which makes us an ideal digital marketing partner to help you grow your business.

 Interested in seeing how your online presence compares with competitors in your manufacturing industry?
-Request a free digital health check for an assessment on what you're doing great on and where you can improve to help convert more of your audience into leads
+Request a free digital health check for an assessment on what you're doing great on and where you can improve to help convert more of your audience into qualified leads.

 Did you find this useful?